Funky Broadway: Wilson Pickett rendition

 In 1967, several months after the original, Wilson Pickett recorded "Funky Broadway".
 Produced by Jerry Wexler for Atlantic Records, the session took place in Muscle Shoals, Alabama.
 Pickett only recorded the first half of the song, with "I'm Sorry About That" used as the B-side.

 Whereas the original made a decent showing on the charts, Pickett's version "became the definitive hit version", which reached numbers one and eight on the R&B and Hot 100 charts.
 Described as a "funky tune" and an "absolutely classic, wailing read", it is also included on The Sound of Wilson Pickett album, issued by Atlantic in 1967.
+The session personnel on the Pickett recording included Charles Chalmers and James Mitchell on tenor sax, Tommy Cogbill on bass, Roger Hawkins on drums, Jimmy Johnson and Chips Moman on guitar, Gene "Bowlegs" Miller on trumpet, Floyd Newman on baritone sax, and Spooner Oldham on keyboards.